wedebe/E2ServiceScanUpdates/README.md

 - Add new radio services [ Yes | No ]
 - Clear bouquet at each search [ Yes | No ]

-*Note:* For the `Service Scan Updates` bouquet to be appear, make sure that the option to `Allow multiple bouquets` or `Enable multiple bouquets` is set
+*Note:* For the `Service Scan Updates` bouquet to appear, make sure that the option to `Allow multiple bouquets` or `Enable multiple bouquets` is set